gerardbm/dotfiles/README.md

 «In some distributions (e.g. Debian), Terminess Powerline is ignored by default and must be explicitly allowed.
 A fontconfig file is provided which enables it.
 Copy this file from the fontconfig directory to your home folder under ~/.config/fontconfig/conf.d (create it if it doesn't exist) and re-run `fc-cache -vf`».
 Paragraph extracted from [Powerline](https://github.com/powerline/fonts).

+### FontAwesome

+Install it from the repositories:

+`sudo apt-get install fonts-font-awesome`

+(Not using anymore, though).

+### Vim

+Install it from the repositories:

+`sudo apt-get install vim vim-gtk3`

+The package `vim-gtk3` adds the 'huge version' with a lot of features (+python3, +clipboard...), and the GTK3 GUI.

 ### Neovim

 Install it from the repositories: